What is ThreadBeast?

 ThreadBeast is one of the many subscription-based entities vying for the American online apparel market.
 The fact that they cater and provide to a particular taste and age can be an advantage or disadvantage.
 So how do they retain customers?

 Blake Bolona, Head of Customer Experience at ThreadBeast states, “My main goal is to provide the absolute best customer experience possible.
 With happier customers, retention comes naturally, and the business improves.”

-Much of ThreadBeast’s growth is accredited to Facebook, so the Facebook Messenger is a critical tool for ThreadBeast costumer communication.
+Much of ThreadBeast’s growth is accredited to Facebook, so Facebook Messenger is a critical tool for ThreadBeast customer communication.

 Blake emphasizes on prompt replies and a friendly tone.
 The focus on efficiency has ensured ThreadBeast respond to 100% of Facebook messages.
 While no message goes unanswered, the average time they take to reply has fallen significantly from 10+ hours to 4 hours.

 Additionally, ThreadBeast also uses customized software so they can see a customer’s account while they’re communicating.
 The software reduces the time needed to help customers with billing and account questions by a great deal.
 This information helps the staff prioritize and send messages to different inboxes depending on the requests.